open-contracting/credere-backend/README.md

 python -m app.commands fetch-awards
 ```

-It will send invitations to the email configure in the env variable _TEST_MAIL_RECEIVER_.
-Alternative could receive a custom email destination with **--email-invitation** argument

-does the followings actions

-- fetch application data from Secop and store it into the Credere database

-- Send the invitation intro mail to the potential borrowers

 ```
 python -m app.commands fetch-awards --email-invitation test@example.com
 ```

+this commands gets new contracts since the last updated award date.
+For each new contract, an award is created, a borrower is either retrieved or created, and if the borrower has not declined opportunities, an application is created for them.
+An invitation email is sent to the borrower (or the test email, depending on environment and the env variable _TEST_MAIL_RECEIVER_).

+Alternative could receive a custom email destination with **--email-invitation** argument

+#### Scheduled Execution (Cron)

+This process should be run once a day.

-### Command to remove data from dated completed, declined, rejected and lapsed applications
+### Command to remove user data from dated applications

 ```
 python -m app.commands remove-dated-application-data